Jianxun/ltspice_to_svg/context/integration_test_plan.md

 # SVGRenderer Integration Test Plan

 ## Overview
-This document outlines the integration testing strategy for comparing the new `SVGRenderer` implementation with the existing `SVGGenerator`.
-The goal is to ensure that the new implementation produces equivalent or better results while maintaining backward compatibility.
+This document outlines the integration testing strategy for the `SVGRenderer` implementation.
+The goal is to ensure that the renderer produces accurate and consistent SVG outputs for various schematic configurations.

 ## Test Structure